mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 insidious and within a fairly short period the Traveller will begin to suffer harm.

-Note that a Traveller wearing an environmentally- controlled suit is not exposed to outside temperature and will be immune from all effects so long as the suit continues to function.
+Note that a Traveller wearing an environmentally-controlled suit is not exposed to outside temperature and will be immune from all effects so long as the suit continues to function.
 Extremes of temperature will drain power fast and may overload the suit beyond what it can handle.

 HYPOTHERMIA

 A Traveller dumped in the arctic in his shirtsleeves has minutes to live at best and fairly unpleasant ones at that.
-However, with suitable clothing, plenty of high- calorie food and care not to get wet, it is possible for a human to cope with very low temperatures.
+However, with suitable clothing, plenty of high-calorie food and care not to get wet, it is possible for a human to cope with very low temperatures.

 A Traveller exposed to cold conditions with inadequate protection will gradually begin to suffer from